ahmetilhn/srt-file-parser/README.md

 # srt-file-parser

 File parser for .srt (subtitle) file.
+It allows you to export the content of your .srt file as a string or buffer and retrieve it as objects in the array.

 ### Installation